 An SPV in an STS traditional securitisation under the SR is prohibited from using derivatives other than for the purposes of hedging interest rate risk and/or currency risk and from including derivatives in the pool of underlying exposures.

 NFC+s are generally subject to more stringent requirements under EMIR than NFCs.
 Counterparties may exclude from their threshold calculations contracts that are objectively measurable as reducing risks directly relating to the NFC’s commercial activity or treasury financing activity.
 EMIR Refit, amongst other things, introduced a new method for NFCs such as SPEs to determine whether clearing thresholds have been exceeded.

 The Irish EMIR Regulations empower the CBI to:

 Criminal liability may also attach.

-In addition, from January 2021, an SPE constituting a non-financial counterparty under the Securities Financing Transactions Regulation (EU 2015/2365) (the SFTR) may be subject to additional trade reporting obligations in respect of its securities financing transactions (broadly, transactions deploying assets for funding, liquidity and collateral management and execution of investment strategies) not falling within the scope of EMIR.
+Since January 2021, an SPE constituting an NFC under the SFTR may be subject to additional trade reporting obligations in respect of its securities financing transactions (broadly, transactions deploying assets for funding, liquidity and collateral management and execution of investment strategies) not falling within the scope of EMIR.